snowclipsed/snowclipsed.github.io/portfolio/posts/rubiks-cube-1.md

 ## A Quick Detour: What's GRPO?

 Now, there's various reinforcement learning algorithms that we can utilize to train our language model how to solve a rubik's cube.
-Among those dozens of policy-gradient acronyms floating around, Group Relative Policy Optimization is the one whose reference implementation already speaks transformer and comes with a great support from the verifiers library.
+Among those dozens of policy-gradient acronyms floating around, Group Relative Policy Optimization is the one whose reference implementation already speaks fluent transformer and comes with a great support from the [verifiers](https://github.com/PrimeIntellect-ai/verifiers) library.
 That single convenience is why we borrow its machinery for the cube.

-I'll only cover GRPO on a high level, but here are some resources if you want to read more about the internals of how GRPO works.
+I'll only cover GRPO on a high level, but [here](https://arxiv.org/pdf/2402.03300) [are](https://kalomaze.bearblog.dev/why-does-grpo-work/) [some](https://arxiv.org/pdf/2508.14094v1) [resources](https://x.com/leloykun/status/1903382502158500119) if you want to read more about the internals of how GRPO works.

 The ritual is actually disarmingly short.
 For a given scramble \\(s\\) we prompt the network once and sample a _batch_ of roll-outs: